 This is a guide to the best build for Switchglaive in Nioh 3.
-See the best armor and accessories to use with the Switchglaive, which Guardian Spirit and Soul Cores to equip, as well as which stats to level up.
+See the best armor and accessories to use with the Switchglaive, which Guardian Spirit and Soul Cores to equip, as well as which stat scaling to prioritize.

 List of Contents